Privacy for Humans

 How to be forgotten: We send your email to Stripe, and they collect your billing information directly.
 No billing/PCI information is handled/stored in our systems.
 When you remove your credit card entry, your credit card and other sensitive billing information is removed from Stripe.
 When you delete your account, all historical information (including past invoices) is removed from Stripe.

 What: FullStory is used to enable us to look at session replays.
-A session replay is a video of your session on our site.
-We take measures to utilize the FullStory controls to blur out all input field values and any property on our site where we think sensitive user information can be entered.
+A session replay is a recreation of your session interactions on our site.
+We take measures to utilize the FullStory controls to exclude and block all input field values and any property on our site where we think sensitive user information can be entered.
 We only run FullStory for a limited period of time in order to collect a statistically significant number of sessions for us to learn and be able to improve our product.
 Usually this happens when we've just released a new product or are considering improving an existing product.

 Why: When we decided that Loom was a horizontal use case product (a product with many use cases, not just one), we implicitly became an on-boarding company.
 Our on-boarding has fluctuated between being "too light" to "overbearing" (direct words from our users and customers), and our company's ability to survive largely depends on our ability to get our users to sign up and quickly understand how they can use Loom to best help them with their job.
 Unfortunately, we can't efficiently and continually run user interviews with our hundreds of thousands of users.
 FullStory allows us to understand user behavior for users who drop off or become upset so we can continue to make sure the Loom experience is delightful and useful for as many people as possible.